fluidware/fluidsurveys-docs/chapters/Beginning/index.rst

 .. _"Settings Dashboard": http://app.fluidsurveys.com/account/settings/

-Once you've created your account, and verified your email address, log in, whereby you can start the process of creating *beautifully bewitching*, and *eleganty enticing* surveys.
+Once you've created your account, and verified your email address, log in, whereby you can start the process of creating *beautifully bewitching*, and *elegantly enticing* surveys.

 The entire process, from start to finish, will take less time than saying, "supercalifragilisticexpialidocious".